Falling in love: Chemical

 Two chemical reactions associated with falling in love are increases in oxytocin and vasopressin; and Elisabeth Young-Bruehl has suggested that "when we fall in love we are falling into a stream of naturally occurring amphetamines running through the emotional centres of our very own brains".
 With regard to sociobiology, it is stressed that mate selection cannot be left to the head alone and must require complex neurochemical support.

 Critics of such Neo-Darwinism point out that over-simplistic physical arguments obscure the way sexual passion often leads not to secure attachment but to attachments thwarted, as well as the sheer frightening difficulties of all falling in love.

 Biologist Jeremy Griffith suggests that people fall in love in order to abandon themselves to the dream of an ideal state (being one free of the human condition).

-Gender differences

-Many studies indicate a positive linear correlation between romantic popularity and physical attractiveness for women more than men.
-Some studies indicate that men subconsciously seek slenderness and sexiness whereas women seek status, permanence, and affluence before they seek physical attractiveness.
-In addition, men tend to show their emotions through actions while women tend to express their feelings with words.

 Timing

 Stendhal charted the timing of falling in love in terms of what he called crystallization—a first period of crystallization (of some six weeks) which often involves obsessive brooding and the idealization of the other via a coating of desire; a period of doubt; and then a final crystallization of love.

 Empirical studies suggest that men fall in love earlier than women and women are quicker to fall out of love than men.

-Studies show when comparing men who have fallen in love, their testosterone level is much higher than those that have been in a long-lasting relationship.
+Neuroscience

+Dopamine is produced in the ventral tegmental area (VTA) of the brain, and projected to the nucleus accumbens (NAc).
+Dopamine activity in the NAc is key to the attribution of salience.